waltligon/orangefs/doc/design/fs-semantics.md

 #### Implementation

-Need to handle the case where a handle has been used, we're in the middle of this wait time, and the server gets restarted.
+Need to handle the case where a handle has been used, we’re in the middle of this wait time, and the server gets restarted.
 To handle this we will need some kind of disk-resident list of handles along with some lower bound on how recently they were put in the unused list.

 ### Symbolic links

 Symbolic links will be stored on servers.
-The "target" of the link need not exist, as with traditional symlinks.
+The “target” of the link need not exist, as with traditional symlinks.

 ### Top level scheduler semantics

 Where does this go?

-We need a list of types of operations that shouldn't overlap.
+We need a list of types of operations that shouldn’t overlap.
 This is the rule set for the scheduler, or at least part of it.

 ## Client-side library without locks or inter-client communication